 6. Facebook Video

 Facebook wants to be known as a video platform, and they have put together a robust set of tools for that purpose.
-Facebook video really took off in 2015, and I expect them to be making more changes this year to erode more of YouTube’s number one spot.
+Facebook video has really taken off, and I expect them to be making more changes to erode more of YouTube’s number one spot.
 Right now, it’s commonly known that Facebook is great for getting views quickly while YouTube is important for long term discoverability.

 7. Things Change Quickly